OSHA Lockout Tagout Violations: Penalties, How Citations Work, and How to Fix Them

 per violation

-The violation relates to job safety but probably would not cause death or serious physical harm.
-Still carries real financial weight and signals program gaps that need attention.
+Job-safety related but unlikely to cause death or serious physical harm.
+Still carries real financial weight.
+Still signals program gaps that need attention.

 Serious